SkyeVoyant/SkyeVoyant/README.md

 ---

 ### 🧩 Open-Source Projects
-Most of my public work is just small tools I built to make my life easier while coding — but if they help someone else too, that’s even better!
+Most of my public work is just small tools I built to make my life easier while coding, hope they can help you too!

 ---